RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 ## Installing PHP

-So far, Apache and Mysql has been installed.
-The last software of the LAMP stack which is PHP will be installed in this step
+So far, Nginx and Mysql has been installed.
+The last software of the LAMP stack which is PHP will be installed in this step The installation of php is different for nginx is different from apache because the way it interacts with the web server duffer.
+PHP for Apache typically uses the Apache module called mod_php.
+This module integrates PHP directly into the Apache web server, allowing it to handle PHP requests internally.
+For Nginx, PHP is typically run as a separate process using FastCGI (e.g., PHP-FPM) or as a reverse proxy.
+This means Nginx communicates with the PHP interpreter over a network socket or through a unix domain socket.

-    sudo apt install php libapache2-mod-php php-mysql Check for the successful installation of php
+    sudo apt install php-fpm php-mysql
+Check for the successful installation of php

     php -v

-## Configuring Apache Web Server To Serve As A Virtual Host
+## Configuring Nginx Web Server To Serve As A Virtual Host
 Create a directory for our codes to be hosted at the location "/var/www/html/darey.io", "darey.io" can be named any name.
-The directory will contain the php codes which apache will serve.
+The directory will contain the php codes which nginx will serve.
 The codes are not limited to php codes but also html, css, javascript e.t.c. .
-Apache web server is smart enough to know this location and serve it with the help of its configuration file.
+Nginx web server is smart enough to know this location and serve it with the help of its configuration file.

     sudo mkdir /var/www/html/darey.io
-Create an simple html file which our apache will serve
+Create an simple html file which Nginx will serve

     sudo nano /var/www/darey.io/index.html
 It should have the content below

-    <h1>Welcone to Darey.io, Apache works</h1>
+    <h1>Welcone to Darey.io, Nginx works</h1>
 darey.io is the directory created which will contain our php code Assign ownership of the directory with the user